benfrick/docs-portfolio/src/doc/commerce/checkout/use-checkout.md

 ### User Types

-The Cart & Checkout APIs support 3 distinct user types:
+The Checkout API supports 3 distinct user types:

 - Member: user has logged in with their Nike+ account credentials